kayooliveira/kayooliveira/README.md

 # Hi!
 I'm Kayo Oliveira.
-### I'm a full stack developer, currently working with PHP and ReactJS
+### I'm a full stack developer and graphic designer, currently working with PHP and ReactJS
 <hr>

 #### Developer of <a href="https://laletra.com.br">laletra.com.br<a> and <a href="http://rangelimoveisrj.com.br">rangelimoveisrj.com.br</a>